upb-lea/materialdatabase/README.rst

 * Human-readable database based on a .json-file
     * The database currently contains 19 different ferrite materials as shown in the following table
+        * Datasheet: Digitized plots of the manufacturer datasheet (only for plotting)
+        * FEM-Datasheet: Data for FEM-simulation based on the manufacturer datasheet
+        * LEA_LK & LEA_MTB: Data for FEM-simulation measured by the department of Power Electronics and Electrical Drives at Paderborn University
-    * The database includes data from manufacturer datasheets, the Princeton `MagNet <https://mag-net.princeton.edu/>`__ project and self measured data
+        * MagNet: Data for FEM-simulation from the `MagNet <https://mag-net.princeton.edu/>`__ project

 |material_overview|

 * Input features:
     * Write magnetic parameters into the database